syncfusion-content/wpf-docs/wpf/SfLinearGauge/Getting-Started.md

 # Getting Started

-This section explains you the steps required to configure the **SfLinearauge** and also explains the steps to add basic elements of **SfLinearauge** through various API’s available within it.
+This section explains you the steps required to configure the **SfLinearGauge** and also explains the steps to add basic elements of **SfLinearGauge** through various API’s available within it.

 ## Configuring SfLinearGauge using Syncfusion Reference Manager